axu11/CMPM163Labs/lab6/README.txt

 material to make a rug in my scene.

-For textures, I added a fir tree mesh and a poplar tree mesh, and applied a tree texture onto them.
+For textures, I added a fir tree mesh and a poplar tree mesh, and applied tree textures onto them.
 These were all found on the Unity Asset Store.

+The skybox is a dim sunset that I found on the Unity Asset Store.

 Picture of scene: https://prnt.sc/sfp4yc
 Picture of scene with lights highlighted: https://prnt.sc/sfp5e3